gn0/coeftable/README.md

 #: \bottomrule
 ```

-Feeding it to `csv2textemplate`, we see how it expands the shorthand forms:
+Feeding it to `csv2textemplate`, we see how the shorthand forms are expanded:

 ```
 \toprule